mvasilkov/neatness2022/README.md

 * `A*` based on the excellent
   [Introduction to the `A*` Algorithm][ack8] by [Amit Patel][ack9]

+Updated implementations of all of these are available in [natlib][natlib].

 [ack1]: https://lodev.org/cgtutor/raycasting.html
 [ack2]: https://github.com/lvandeve
 [ack3]: https://github.com/OneLoneCoder